About the EUHL

 From a thought to reality

-The main EUHL goal is to bridge junior and professional hockey.
+The main EUHL goal is to build the bridge between junior and professional hockey.
 Until now, players ending the junior league have not succeeded among professionals, for instance; they are forced to quit their careers in the higher national league.
 Currently, players have a new possibility: to study at university or college and to play hockey simultaneously.
 This new possibility helps them improve their hockey skills and ameliorate their education.
 It is commonly known that some players mature a little bit later.
 There are a lot of junior aged players who want to continue playing and study at the same time.
 However, the possibilities to continue developing their hockey carrier are limited.
 On average, there are around ten players from each junior team who quit.
-To date there has been no system raising their chances of bridging from the junior to the professional league in Europe.
+To date there has been no regular season system raising their chances of bridging from the junior to the professional league in Europe.